-The SEAMAP bongo plankton sampler is comprised of two, 61 cm diameter collars with two, 0.335 mm mesh nets.
-Prior to deployment of the bongo sampler, the Watch Leader must run software programs and prepare them for the bongo cast.
-The lab scientist should wait for the bridge and deck to relay their readiness to deploy gear, hit ok on the program, have the deck turn on the magnetic switch at the appropriate time, and wait for data to begin scrolling.
-There is a small delay (~20 sec to 1 min, longer if problems occur) between the switch and data scroll, therefore, the lab scientist will relay to the deck when to put the net into the water.
-The bongo sampler is towed in an oblique path from near bottom, or 200 m max, to the surface.
+The SEAMAP bongo plankton sampler is comprised of two 61 cm diameter collars with two 0.335 mm mesh nets.
+Prior to deployment of the bongo sampler, the watch leader must run software programs and prepare them for the bongo cast.
+The watch leader (lab scientist) will inform the deck when to power up the SBE-19 SEACAT, at which time the deck scientist will turn on the magnetic switch at the appropriate time.
+The bongo sampler is towed in an oblique path from near bottom, or 200 m maximum, to the surface.
 The SBE-19 SEACAT which is mounted above the bongo array on the sea cable will be used to monitor the tow path of the bongo net.
 Vessel speed should be adjusted during the bongo tow to maintain a 45° wire angle in order to uniformly sample throughout the water column.
-If angle exceeds 55°, falls to 35° OR if combined variation exceeds 15°, then the tow must be repeated (the samples will be saved until a better tow is completed).
-The net depth will be monitored on the dry lab computer usually by the Watch Leader.
+If angle exceeds 55°, falls below 35° or if the combined variation exceeds 15°, then the tow must be repeated (the samples will be saved until a better tow is completed).
+The net depth will be monitored by the watch leader.
 The deck scientist (or winch operator) will report wire angles periodically during downcast.
-On the Watch Leader's command at max depth, the winch operator will stop payout of cable and immediately start retrieval (do not allow net to settle).
-At that time, the wire angle and wire out should be reported to the Watch Leader from the deck.
-The Watch Leader will ask the winch operator to slowly retrieve the bongo array at 20 m per min for tow depths of 100 m or deeper; for shallower stations the retrieval rate will be determined at each station based on station depth.
-The wire angle and remaining wire out should be reported from the deck to the Watch Leader regularly or as requested (on upcast or downcast).
+On the watch leader's command at maximum depth, the winch operator will stop payout of cable and immediately start retrieval (do not allow net to settle).
+At that time, the wire angle and wire out should be reported to the watch leader from the deck.
+The watch leader will ask the winch operator to slowly retrieve the bongo array at 20 m per min for tow depths of 100 m or deeper; for shallower stations the retrieval rate will be determined at each station based on station depth.
+The wire angle and remaining wire out should be reported from the deck to the watch leader regularly or as requested (on upcast or downcast).

 The deck personnel should report when the bongo array breaks the surface.
 Time will be recorded to the second (by the lab scientist) when the net breaks surface and flowmeters stop turning, at which time the winch operator immediately pulls the frame from the water; taking care not to let the bongo array continue to fish once it breaks the surface.
 When possible, the sample will be rinsed into the cod end of the net with a seawater hose while the net hangs over the side.
 In high winds, the scientist may request that the net is brought directly on board and rinsed down completely on deck.
+The bongo frame and net are finally placed on deck.